 How long does it take to design, build and raise my Yankee Barn Shell?

 The design process typically takes two to four months to customize your home plans.
 You will work with a Yankee Barn Homes project planner and our tech department to come up with a floor plan and exterior look that you desire.
 Once you have approved your plans/design, selected colors/options and paid the first two production deposits totaling 50%, it typically takes a minimum of four months to finalize.

 Yankee Barn Home Shells are delivered and assembled with our YBH Supervisor and a 3 man carpentry crew provided by you/your GC or YBH.
 Typically, your Yankee Barn Home assembly is complete within a few weeks and ready for your GC to install siding and roofing

 How long will it take my builder to finish my Yankee Barn Home?

 Most Yankee Barn Homes will be move-in ready within 6-9 months after delivery to the site.
 This time frame varies and will depend on the size of the contracting company you hire, their schedule, availability of subcontractors, and the size/complexity of your Yankee Barn Home.

 Who would plan my Yankee Barn?

-We work directly with you (or your architect) to design your shell and floor plan.
+We work directly with you (or your architect) to design your shell and floor plan including foundation detail.
 The floor plans on our site are primarily used for design inspiration.
-We can make changes to any exterior/interior floor plan to better suit your individual needs or start 100% from scratch to design a truly custom home to meet your specific site requirements, your lifestyle, wants and needs.
+We can make changes to any exterior/interior floor plan to better suit your individual needs or start from scratch to design a truly custom home to meet your specific site requirements, your lifestyle, wants and needs.